Probesys/lotemplate/README.md

 ## To consider

 - Possibly to add dynamic images in tables
-- another way to make image variables that would be compatible with Microsoft Word (example : set the variable name in the 'alternative text' field)
+- another way to make image variables that would be compatible with Microsoft Word and maybe other formats (example : set the variable name in the 'alternative text' field)